-3. (1) Except as provided by this Ordinance, it is unlawful for any person to provide or operate within St. Helena any telecommunications system or to provide telecommunications services to any other person.
+3. (1) Except as provided by this Ordinance, it is unlawful for any person to provide or operate within St Helena any telecommunications system or to provide telecommunications services to any other person.

-(2) The Governor in Council may grant to any person a licence to provide to other persons telecommunications services upon such terms and conditions, not inconsistent with this Ordinance, as the Governor in Council thinks fit.
+(2) The Governor in Council may grant to any person a licence to provide to other persons telecommunications services upon terms and conditions, not inconsistent with this Ordinance, the Governor in Council thinks fit.

-- (3) A licence under subsection (2) may be granted- - (a) so as to be valid for an indefinite period until determined by a period of notice specified in the licence, which shall not exceed five years; - (b) so as to be valid for a fixed period of years, not exceeding twenty-five years; or - (c) so as to be valid for a fixed period of years not exceeding twenty-five years, and then to continue indefinitely unless and until determined on the expiration of the fixed period of years or at any later time by a period of notice, not to exceed five years.
+- (3) A licence under subsection (2) may be granted- - (a) so as to be valid for an indefinite period until terminated by a period of notice specified in the licence, which must not exceed 5 years; - (b) so as to be valid for a fixed period of years, not exceeding 25; or - (c) so as to be valid for a fixed period of years not exceeding 25 years, and then to continue indefinitely unless and until terminated on the expiration of the fixed period of years or at any later time by a period of notice, not to exceed 5 years.

-(4) If a licence granted under this section licences the provision of all public telecommunications services, both internal and external, for St. Helena, the licence may be expressed to be an exclusive licence, in which case no further licence shall be granted under subsection (2) or (5) which takes effect before the expiry or sooner determination of that licence.
+(4) If a licence granted under this section licenses the provision of all public telecommunications services, both internal and external, for St Helena, the licence may be expressed to be an exclusive licence, in which case no further licence may be granted under subsection (2) or (5) which takes effect before the expiry or sooner determination of that licence.

-(5) A licence may be granted under this section to a public officer or a Council Committee; and Regulations made under section 53 may modify the provisions of this Ordinance in their application to any public officer or Council Committee to whom such a licence is so issued.
+(5) A licence may be granted under this section to a public officer or a Council Committee; and regulations made under section 53 may modify the provisions of this Ordinance in their application to any public officer or Council Committee to whom such a licence is so issued.